Header Ads

 5. To smear the snake’s bile on the bite

-In other lands, people have their own snakebite remedies—often many different ones.
+In other lands people have their own snakebite remedies—often many different ones.
 As far as we know, none of these home remedies has any direct effect against snake poison.
 The person who says that a home remedy kept a snake’s poison from harming him at all was probably bitten by a non-poisonous snake!

-Yet many of these home remedies may do some good if a person believes in it.
+Yet any of these home remedies may do some good if a person believes in it.
 If it makes him less afraid, his pulse will slow down, he will move and tremble less, and as a result, the poison will spread through his body more slowly.
 So there is less danger!

 But the benefit of these home remedies for snakebite is limited.
 In spite of their common use, many people still become very ill or die.
 As far as we know: No home cure for poisonous bites (whether from snakes, scorpions, spiders, or other poisonous animals) has much effect beyond that of the healing power of belief.

-For snakebite, it is usually better to use modern treatment.
+For snakebite it is usually better to use modern treatment.
 Be prepared: obtain ‘anti-venoms’ or ‘serums’ for poisonous bites before you need them.
 Do not wait until it is too late.

 BELIEFS THAT CAN MAKE PEOPLE SICK